Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 The TIER regulation makes use of both facility specific and high performance benchmarks.
 Details of the benchmark setting process are available here:

-Large emitters and opted-in facilities can apply for benchmarks using the following forms.
-These apply to facilities with one product or facilities with multiple products including facilities with self-generation of electricity:
+Large emitters and opted-in facilities can apply for benchmarks using the following form.
+This applies to facilities with one product, facilities with multiple products and can include self-generation of electricity:

-The following instructional videos provide a step-by-step overview for filling out the forms:
+The following instructional videos provide a step-by-step overview for filling out the form:

 All facilities are required to submit verified annual compliance reports yearly by June 30 of the following year.
 Supporting documents for the compliance reporting process will be published on this page.